Version(s): 8.1, 8.0, 7.0

-In the view above, you can see that the Central region sells more products in the Telephones and Communications category than in the Chairs & Chairmats category, even though across all regions, the Chairs & Chairmats category sales are better.
-This kind of sorting is good because you can see that although, as a whole, Chairs & Chairmats are selling better than products in the Telephones and Communications category, that is not the case in the Central region.
+In the view above, you can see that the Central region sells more products in the Telephones and Communications category than in the Chairs & Chairmats category, even though across all regions, Chairs & Chairmats category sell better.
+This kind of sorting is useful because you can see that although, as a whole, Chairs & Chairmats are selling better than products in the Telephones and Communications category, that is not the case in the Central region.

 However, you may want to sort the products within each region instead.
 You can do that with nested sorting.
 Using the same example as above, you can now change it to a nested sort to see the categories listed in order of sales within each region.
 The first thing to do is create a combined field that has a row for all Region and Category field combinations.

-In the Dimensions pane, press the CTRL key and select the dimensions for which you want to compute the Top N. In this example, select the Region and Category fields.
-Then do one of the following:
+In the Dimensions pane, press the CTRL key, and then select the dimensions for which you want to compute the Top N. In this example, select the Region and Category fields.

-- For Tableau Desktop 8.0 and later, right-click one of the selected fields and select Combine Fields.
-The new combined field displays at the top of the Dimensions pane.
+- For Tableau Desktop8.0 and later, right-click one of the selected fields and select Combine Fields.
+The newly combined field, Category & Region, displays at the top of the Dimensions pane.

-- For Tableau Desktop 7.0 and earlier, right-click one of the selected fields and select Create Set.
+- For Tableau Desktop7.0 and earlier, right-click one of the selected fields and select Create Set.
 In the Create Set From Selection dialog box, give the set a name, and then click OK.
-The new set displays in the Sets pane.
+The new set displays in the Sets area of the Data window.

 You'll see that now you have a nested sort where the categories are listed in order of sales within each region.
 The final view is shown below.
-You can see that Chairs & Chairmats are the second highest selling category in the Central region but in the East, Telephones and Communications are the second best selling category.
+You can see that Chairs & Chairmats are the third highest selling category in the Eastern region but in the West, Tables are the third best selling product.

-Note: For 7.0 and earlier, you may also want to change the formatting so that the row dividers are at the Region level instead of on every row.
+Note: You may also want to change the formatting so that the row dividers are at the Region level instead of on every row.
 Select Format > Borders to open the Format window.

 Alternate Search Terms: sorting, sort, top n, nested, sort inside a group